Olympics-IOC removes two Belarus coaches, sprinter says order came from 'high up'

 On the track at 4x400 metre heats on Thursday, Belarusian athletes were tight-lipped about Tsimanouskaya's situation.

+"We came here to take part in the Olympics, not to cause problems."

-(Reporting by Karolos Grohmann, Gabrielle Tetrault-Farber, Parniyan Zemaryalai; Editing by Lincoln Feast, Leela de Kretser.)
+(Reporting by Karolos Grohmann, Gabrielle Tetrault-Farber, Parniyan Zemaryalai; Additional reporting by Maria Vasilyeva, Xihao Jiang and Kyung Hoon Kim; Editing by Lincoln Feast, Leela de Kretser.)

 (c) Copyright Thomson Reuters 2021.
 Click For Restrictions -